‘Santa Clarita Diet’ Season 3 Release Date Revealed By Netflix

 — Hollywood Reporter (@THR) February 14, 2019

 According to Digital Spy, the season will consist of 10 half-hour episodes in 2019.
-The only two characters that are “officially” in Season 3 are Barrymore and Olyphant as they are seen in the trailer.
+The only two characters that are “officially” in Season 3 are Barrymore and Olyphant, as they are seen in the trailer.
 While no one else has yet been confirmed, Digital Spy, also believes that Liv Hewson and Skyler Gisondo’s characters are safe bets to count on for a return as well.

 The first two seasons of the zombie-themed series are available for streaming via the Netflix content library.
-The newest season will be added to the library next month on March 29th.
+The newest season will be added to the library on March 29.